ami17355/cs1302-ce30/README.md

-# cs1302-ce30 Social Network Analytics
+# cs1302-ce30 Social Network Graph Analytics

 In this class exercise, students will explore the use of different sorting algorithms in the context of various data analytics problems related to the MyFace social network.